sundew28/we3world/README.md

 ### Task

-The instructions were to call API end points through the console command.
-Listed like below after you login.
+The instructions were to call API end point to grab products.

 Login :